God Exists, Her Name is Petrunya

-Petrunya –brilliantly played by Zorica Nusheva – struggles to find a job even though she has a history degree, and is tired of the sexist humiliations she has to endure trying to get one.
-On the way home from a particularly galling interview, she happens upon an old ritual.
+Petrunya (brilliantly portrayed by Zorica Nusheva) is unemployed, unhappy and in a rut.
+On the way home from a particularly galling interview, she happens upon an old all-male only ritual.
 Every January the local priest throws an ornate wooden cross into the river and hundreds of men dive after it.
-Good fortune and prosperity are guaranteed to the man who retrieves it.
 Petrunya dives into the water on a whim and manages to grab the cross before the others.
-Her competitors are furious – how dare a woman take part in their ritual?
-All hell breaks loose, but Petrunya holds her ground.
-She won her cross and will not give it up.
+As hell breaks loose, Petrunya holds her ground and will not give up her cross.
 What follows is a strident, and frequently hilarious, skewering of the prejudices and hypocrisies of the police, the church, the media and even Petrunya's own family.
-Mitevska modulates the anger at the injustice with humour and even a hint of romance, but the focus, rightly, is very much on Petrunya's uncompromising stand.
+Ultimately this poignant true tale by director Teona Strugar Mitevska (When The Day Had No Name, SFF 2017), cleverly dissects society's desire to cling to convention.